Azrael-Rhoden/inventory-system-personal/README.md

 To do list:

-    make combat function
+    make combat function - not done

-    make create monster method in Monster class
+    make create monster method in Monster class - working on

-    make a method to assign loot to a monster thats been created
+    make a method to assign loot to a monster thats been created - working on

-    make a method to allow player to wear collected gear
+    make a method to allow player to wear collected gear - working on

-    make a method to allow player to take damage
+    make a method to allow player to take damage - complete